More Hope

 Handling.

-Slightly tighter focus ring, but much the same otherwise and identical on the camera.
+Slightly tighter focus ring, but much the same otherwise and identical feel on the camera.
 I did find focussing easier, especially close up, but while it is longer, it does not get as close, so more DOF.
-The lack of good close focus is not an issue for it’s intended use (interview b-cam), but for general use it is frustrating.
+The lack of good close focus is not an issue for its intended use (interview b-cam), but for general use it could be frustrating.

 Bokeh.